KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Introduction

 \section{Introduction}

-According to the hierarchical galaxy formation model, galaxy groups and clusters form by accretion of isolated galaxies and groups.
-Such an assembly process will tidally strip mass from the infalling satellite galaxies/haloes.
-Because the dark matter is dissipationless (to a good approximation) it will be more easily stripped from the subhalo than the baryons, which will dissipate some of their energy and sink to the centre of their potential more efficiently than the dark matter, well before forming stars \citep{White1978}.
-Because the dark matter is not that centrally concentrated, it is thus more susceptible to tidal stripping than the baryons, even after a galaxy forms its stars (which are, to the first order, dissipationless as well).
-This model thus predicts that the satellite galaxies will be preferentially stripped of their dark matter and the effect can be observed as higher stellar mass to halo mass ratios of satellite galaxies compared to their central counterparts of similar stellar mass.
-While some stars may be lost, relatively more dark matter will be stripped and the result is a higher stellar-to-halo mass (SMHM) ratio for satellites in dense environments (compared to centrals and/or less dense environments).
+According to the hierarchical galaxy formation model, galaxy groups and clusters form by the accretion of isolated galaxies and groups.
+This type of assembly process tidally strips mass from the infalling satellite galaxies and haloes.
+Because the dark matter is dissipationless (to a good approximation), it is more easily stripped from the subhalo than the baryons, which dissipate some of their energy and sink to the centre of their potential more efficiently than the dark matter, well before forming stars \citep{White1978}.
+Because the dark matter is not that centrally concentrated, it is thus more susceptible to tidal stripping than the baryons, even after a galaxy forms its stars, which are, to the first order, dissipationless as well.
+This model thus predicts that the satellite galaxies will be preferentially stripped of their dark matter and the effect can be observed as higher stellar mass to halo mass ratios of satellite galaxies compared to their central counterparts of a similar stellar mass.
+While some stars may be lost, relatively more dark matter will be stripped and the result is a higher stellar-to-halo mass (SMHM) ratio for satellites in dense environments, compared to centrals and/or less dense environments.
 Previous simulation studies \citep[see for example][]{Bower2006} show that the SMHM relation of satellite galaxies is significantly different from the SMHM relation of central galaxies.
+Further evidence for different SMHM relations for central and satellite galaxies comes from abundance matching methods, which show that the satellites typically have more stellar mass than the central galaxies for a given halo mass \citep{Reddick2013}, and they have similar or in some cases even larger stellar masses than at the infall time \citep[][and the references therein]{Reddick2013, Wechsler2018}, while their halo masses do not.

 While the SMHM relation of central galaxies has been successfully measured by many studies \citep[for instance by][]{Hoekstra2005, Mandelbaum2006, More2011, VanUitert2011, Leauthaud2012}, this is not the case for satellite galaxies whose SMHM relation remains essentially unconstrained \citep{Sifon2018}.
-Recently, several weak gravitational lensing studies using galaxy groups and clusters have been undertaken \citep[such as the ones by][]{Limousin2007, Li2014a, Li2016, Sifon2015, Sifon2018}, all finding that the satellite galaxies' haloes are heavily truncated with respect to the central and field ones.
+Recently, several weak gravitational lensing studies using galaxy groups and clusters have been undertaken \citep[such as the ones by][]{Limousin2007, Li2014a, Li2016, Sifon2015, Sifon2018}, all of them finding that the satellite galaxies' haloes are heavily truncated with respect to the central and field ones.